tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/batch-api-status.md

 ms.author: jafreck
 ms.service: batch
 ms.topic: reference
-ms.date: 08/08/2019
+ms.date: 09/09/2019
 ---

 # Batch API life cycle

-Azure Batch will routinely deprecate API versions that are obsolete.
+Azure Batch routinely deprecates API versions that are obsolete.
 All users of an API version are notified **one year** before final removal.
 Current users of deprecated API versions are notified via email.

-Azure Batch REST APIs will be supported for a 2-year duration after release, after which they will be marked as deprecated.
-The deprecation period for an Azure Batch REST API will last 1 year, during which time notifications will be sent out.
-All Azure Batch SDKs associated with a deprecated REST API will be similarly marked as deprecated.
-Once the 1-year deprecation period has elapsed, the deprecated REST API and all associated deprecated SDKs will be subject to removal.
+Azure Batch REST APIs are supported for a two-year duration after release, after which they are marked as deprecated.
+The deprecation period for an Azure Batch REST API lasts for one year, during which time notifications are sent out to users of the API version.
+All Azure Batch SDKs associated with a deprecated REST API are similarly marked as deprecated.
+When the one year deprecation period has elapsed, the deprecated REST API and all associated deprecated SDKs are subject to removal.
 After removal, all requests using these API versions or SDKs will fail.

 ## Current API status